 - 1 teaspoon pumpkin pie spice ( mixed spice)

 - 1 tablespoon caster sugar

 For the filling

 - 100 g pumpkin puree

-In a small bowl, add the water, yeast, half a teaspoon of sugar and half of teaspoon of flour, give it a stir, and let it sit for 10 minutes until the yeast forms a bubbly foam.
+- In a small bowl, add the water, yeast, a tablespoon of sugar and a tablespoon of flour, give it a stir, and let it sit for 10 minutes until the yeast forms a bubbly foam.

-Add the egg, sugar, cinnamon and pumpkin puree, and mix well.
+- Add the egg, sugar, pumpkin pie spice and pumpkin puree.

 - To see the measurements in cups and ounces, please click on the US CUSTOMARY link.

 - The amount of ingredients listed can be adjusted depending on the number of servings you need, just click on the number next to SERVINGS.